benchung5/site-starter/README.md

 # site-starter
-Starter setup for an html or php site
+Starter setup for an html or php site using Angular and service workers

 ### To run:
 install